Vaisakhi: Uttar Pradesh

 Vaisakhi or Vaisakhi Sankranti is celebrated on first day of Vaisakha, as per Hindu Solar Calendar.
 This day is also known as Sattuā or Satwahi', as Sattu is donated and consumed on this day.
 The common rites during this festival is bath in a river or pond and to eat Sattu and Gur (Jaggery).

 Other regional Hindu solar New Years

 Vaisakhi coincides with the first day of the solar cycle year, that is the solar New Year or Mesha Sankranti which is also related to other regional new years such as 'Vishu' and 'Puthandu' celebrated in Kerala and Tamil Nadu a day after Vaisakhi.
-The festivities include fireworks, shopping for new clothes and interesting displays called 'Vishu Kani'.
-Hindus make arrangements of flowers, grains, fruits which friends and family visit to admire as "lucky sight" (Vishukkani).
+The festivities include fireworks, shopping for new clothes, and interesting displays called 'Vishu Kani'.
+Hindus make arrangements of flowers, grains, fruits that friends and family visit to admire as "lucky sight" (Vishukkani).
 Giving gifts to friends and loved ones, as well as alms to the needy, are a tradition of Kerala Hindus on this festive day.
 Vaisakhi is also related to Bohag (Rongali) Bihu in Assam and as Pohela Boishakh in Bengal, but typically one or two days after Vaisakhi.